 This module engages students in developing their skills as individual researchers, reflective practitioners and as dynamic participants in a community of learners.
 Design history, theory, and practice spans diverse but interrelated disciplines and students will be engaged in critically reflecting and underpinning the interdisciplinary nature of its discourses, thus building an intellectual framework to support their studio practice.
 Students are supported in the generation and development of a self-directed research project on a topic related to the field of design studies, following historical and theoretical frameworks of enquiry.
 The module promotes the rigour of reflective and analytical writing at an academic level.

 The module provides students with the opportunity to develop a real product for commercialisation.
 This module will be the accumulation of learning throughout a three / four-year degree process and provides the opportunity to evidence this education.

-This module will educate the student to become an industrial practitioner of their own discipline, while attaining the academic critical attitude towards making choices under evidence and rationale.
+This module will educate the student to become an industrial and/or sector practitioner of their own discipline, while attaining the academic critical attitude towards making choices under evidence and rationale.
 Prototyping and experimentation will be key and the processes involved in doing so, to assist the student in making validated decisions within a managed product development process against set criteria within a stage and gate methodology.

 This module is optional

 This module provides an opportunity to undertake an extended period of study outside the UK and Republic of Ireland.
 Students will develop an enhanced understanding of the academic discipline whilst generating educational and cultural networks.